jamiebrwr/The-Market/wp-content/plugins/nice-login-register-widget/readme.txt

 Ajax support added, allowing all actions to take place on the widget without moving to the WordPress login page.
 Many bugs fixed and general capabilities was added.

+= 1.3.1 =

+Now you can add title for every login widget